 CipherTrust Tokenization Solutions

-Specialized tokenization solutions in an end-to-end Data Security Platform
+Specialized Tokenization Solutions in an end-to-end Data Security Platform

 What is tokenization?

 Originally defined for payments, tokenization protects sensitive data (e.g., cardholder data – such as primary account number) by replacing the original data with a unique string of characters or numbers known only to the tokenization system.
 Tokenization can be used anywhere you want to protect data while preserving its format.
-Format preservation avoids the need to change your database schema.
+Format preservation avoids the need to change your database schema. "(also known as Format Preserving Encryption or FPE)".

 Comply